GenericMappingTools/gmt/doc/rst/source/grdcut.rst

 Notes
 -----

-If the input file is a geotiff with multiple data bands then the output will depend on your selection (if any) of which bands to keep: If you do not specify any bands (which means we consider all the available bands) or you select more than one band, then the output file will be another geotiff.
+If the input file is a geotiff with multiple data bands then the output format will depend on your selection (if any) of the bands to keep: If you do not specify any bands (which means we consider all the available bands) or you select more than one band, then the output file can either be another geotiff (if you give a .tif[f] extension) or it can be a multiband netCDF file (if you give a .nc or .grd extension).
 If you select a single band from the input geotiff then GMT will normally read that in as a single grid layer and thus write a netCDF grid (unless you append another grid format specifier).
-However, if your output filename has a .tif or .tiff extension then we will instead write it as a one-band geotiff.
+However, if your output filename has a .tif[f] extension then we will instead write it as a one-band geotiff.
 All geotiff output operations are done via GDAL's gdal_translate.

 See Also
 --------